aureuserp/user-guide/src/master/recruitment/configuration.md

 # Configuration

 This document explains the **Configuration** section of the Recruitment Plugin in **AureusERP**.
 Configuration is crucial for setting up the hiring process, including job positions, applicants, and candidate evaluation.
-Below is a detailed explanation of each configurable item in simple and clear language.
+Below is a detailed explanation of each configurable item

 ## Activity Plans